bluekitchen/btstack/doc/manual/docs/how_to.md

     #define ENABLE_LOG_INFO
     #define ENABLE_LOG_ERROR

-to the btstack-config.h and recompiling your application.
+to the btstack_config.h and recompiling your application.